Oblivious Transfer from Zero-Knowledge Proofs, or How to Achieve Round-Optimal Quantum Oblivious Transfer and Zero-Knowledge Proofs on Quantum States: Introduction

 \paragraph{Extensions, and formalisation of ZKoQS and quantum language.}

-In the rest of the article, we also formalize the notion of \emph{quantum language} (\cref{def:quantumLanguage}), that can be seen as a generalization of classical languages (used to define most existing complexity classes) where the instances are quantum states instead of classical strings.
-We also formally define the notion of Zero-Knowledge on Quantum states (ZKoQS, \cref{def:NIZKoQS}), that, informally, states that a protocol can prove that a received quantum state belongs to a given quantum language, and we define the corresponding complexity classes \ZKstatesQIP{S}{k} and \ZKstatesQMA{S} (\cref{def:ZKstatesQIP}).
-While this notion is quite generic, it does not translate naturally to an ideal functionality, useful to prove the security of protocols in the simulation-based and composable quantum standalone framework~\cite{HSS11_ClassicalCryptographicProtocols}.
+In the rest of the article, we formalize the notion of quantum language (\cref{def:quantumLanguage}) and Zero-Knowledge on Quantum states (ZKoQS, \cref{def:NIZKoQS}).
+We define the corresponding complexity classes \ZKstatesQIP{S}{k} and \ZKstatesQMA{S} (\cref{def:ZKstatesQIP}).
+While ZKoQS is quite generic, it does not translate naturally to an ideal functionality, useful to prove the security of protocols in the simulation-based and composable quantum standalone framework~\cite{HSS11_ClassicalCryptographicProtocols}.
 As a result, we define a relatively generic ideal functionality that is in charge of applying some measurement operators (\cref{def:Fpm}), and we prove that under some assumptions on the measurement operators (called postponable measurements, \cref{def:postponableOperator}), this functionality implies ZKoQS (\cref{thm:FpmImpliesZKoQS}).
 While for now we do not know a realization of this functionality for any measurement operator, we consider a particular case (\cref{def:fsemicol}) where the functionality is in charge of measuring a subset $T$ of qubits (such that $\Pred(T) = \top$ for an arbitrary predicate $\Pred$) and rotating randomly the other qubits.
 We show in \cref{thm:fsemicol} how to realize this functionality, and we prove in \cref{cor:ZKoQSForSemiCol} that it is a ZKoQS functionality for the language $\langSemCol{\Pred}$ of semi-collapsed states (\cref{def:langSemCol}).
 We provide in \cref{cor:existingZKstatesQMA} the implications in term of complexity theory (e.g.\ $\langSemCol{\Pred}$ is in $\ZKstatesQMA*{}[\mathsf{RO}]$).
 We also show in \cref{thm:semicolImpliesOtPred} that this functionality can be used to realize a very generic notion of OT protocol that we call $\Pred$-OT, and in particular string-OT and $k$-out-of-$n$ OT (\cref{cor:stringOT}).
 Finally, since our result requires the use of (NI)ZK protocols, we prove in \cref{sec:unr15_is_composable} that the non-interactive protocol of \cite{Unr15_NonInteractiveZeroKnowledgeProofs} (proven secure in the RO model) can be expressed in the quantum standalone framework, and can therefore be used in our protocol (\cite{HSS11_ClassicalCryptographicProtocols} already provides another interactive protocol in the plain-model).